andrewbridge/wnpm/README.md

 	- `npmFilters`: An object of filters as specified by the [NPMS API](https://api-docs.npms.io/#api-Search-ExecuteSearchQuery)
 		- Default: `{not: ['deprecated','insecure','unstable']}`
 	- `forcePackage`: An integer corresponding to the package order returned when using `wnpm.search` with the same `query`.
+	- `cdnProviders`: An order of CDN providers that should be used to retrieve files.
+		- Default: `['unpkg','github']`

 #### Example